-These people are called disregards, and we won't include them when working out the Council Tax of a property.
+These people are called disregards, and we won't include them when working out Council Tax for a property.

 Getting a discount

-If you live with people who are disregarded for Council Tax, the discount to your bill will normally be 25%.
+If you live with people who are disregarded for Council Tax, the discount to your bill is normally 25%.

 If you and everyone else living with you are disregards, the discount may be up to 50%.